-No touching, sharing or borrowing pencils.
-In Israel, families wonder if back to school means back to normal.
+No touching, sharing or borrowing pencils: Israeli students go back to school

 Israel’s lurch back toward scholastic routine after weeks of online learning has been scattered and controversial.
 Education officials have been caught between health experts warning of a second outbreak and business advocates seeking to free parents up to return to work.

-Last week, with the country’s infection rate declining, the Ministry of Education announced that grades one through three would return Sunday in most schools, with grades 11 and 12 to follow later in the week.
-Classes would be divided into smaller groups and some schools would stagger start times.
+Last week, with the country’s infection rate declining, the Education Ministry announced that grades one through three would return Sunday in most schools, with grades 11 and 12 to follow later in the week.
+Classes would be divided into smaller groups, and some schools would stagger start times.
 Teachers over the age of 65 and those with underlying health concerns would remain at home.
 Local school systems could choose not to reopen.
 Each family could decide whether to send their child.

 “We have succeeded in finding a balance between the desire to restore the economy and guidelines from the Ministry of Health,” Education Minister Rafi Peretz said in a statement Saturday.